Castiglione del Lago: History

+The monumental ancient Roman "Gioiella-Vaiano" villa (between the villages of Gioiella and Vaiano) was excavated in 2016-9 and was a large complex for both pleasure (otium) and production (negotium).
+It was built on up to three terraces on the slope of the hill overlooking Lago di Chiusi.
+It dates from the 2nd century BC to the early 4th century AD and flourished during the early imperial period, its owners probably having links to the Imperial family.
+The Villa underwent several structural modifications with several owners.
+Excavations have revealed a luxurious bath complex tiled with marble and with glass windows, on the lower terrace, and a monumental nymphaeum on the central terrace from the early imperial phase of the villa.
+The nymphaeum was designed to impress visitors with the control and display of water, of a standard found in the most luxurious villas on the Bay of Naples.
+It was built around a large vaulted space over a pool with 12 niches in the walls decorated with blue glass to reflect the water below and to imitate a grotto.

+The original fortifications were destroyed and rebuilt on numerous occasions.
 It was only during and following the reign of Emperor Frederick II (early 13th century) that a period of relative stability ensued.

 Later the city fell under the control of Perugia, within the Papal States, becoming the fiefdom of the powerful Baglioni family.
 In 1550, Pope Julius III bestowed it upon his sister.
 In 1563, her son, Ascanio della Corgna, became the Marquis of Castiglione and Chiusi.
 The fiefdom became a prosperous, but short-lived Duchy in 1617.
-The last Duke Fulvio Alessandro (1617-1647) died without heirs and the town was re-absorbed into the Papal States.
+The last Duke Fulvio Alessandro (1617–1647) died without heirs and the town was re-absorbed into the Papal States.
+He was son-in-law of Robert Dudley, (titular) Duke of Northumberland (title recognized by the Holy Roman Empire but not in England).